ibexa/documentation-developer/docs/update_and_migration/from_3.3/update_from_3.3.md

 ### v3.3.40

-A command dealing with the duplicated entries caused by [IBX-8562](https://issues.ibexa.co/browse/IBX-8562) will be provided here in the near future.
+A command to deal with the duplicated entries caused by [IBX-8562](https://issues.ibexa.co/browse/IBX-8562) will be available soon.